kevinjpetersen/Shrek2ModdingSDK/README.md

 This repository consists of the Shrek 2 Modding SDK, used to create and play mods.
 This SDK was built for simplicity and easy use so anyone with basic understanding and knowledge of C++ can get started and make mods for Shrek 2.

 # How to Get Started
 - Documentation is currently being developed.
-If you already have created a mod and wanna publish it, go to https://shrek2mods.com/ and Login with Discord to add your mod.
-Your mod will need to be verified by an Admin tho before it becomes available for everyone in the Shrek 2 Mod Manager.

 # How to Play Mods
-- Go to https://shrek2mods.com/ and **Download Shrek 2 Mod Manager**, this is the application used to manage, install, uninstall, update and play mods published with this SDK.
+- Go to <a href="https://kevinjpetersen.itch.io/shrek-2-mod-manager" target="_blank">https://kevinjpetersen.itch.io/shrek-2-mod-manager</a> and download the Shrek 2 Mod Manager.
+Then add any mods that you have to play them!

 # Prerequisite/requirements for using the SDK
 - Visual Studio 2019 or later